Media Control Platform

 For Windows deployments, the Media Control Platform can run one or both VoiceXML interpreters (NGI and GVPi), and both are installed by default.
 Voice application, or IVR Profile, provisioning determines which interpreter to use for a particular voice application.
 You can also specify which interpreter to use as the default VoiceXML interpreter for GVP.

-The NGI is the default VoiceXML interpreter for voice applications that are running on GVP 8.x.
+The NGI is the default VoiceXML interpreter for voice applications that are running on GVP 9.0.
 It was introduced with GVP 8.0 and is built on scalable architecture that leverages multi core and multiprocessor environments.
-This architecture provides higher levels of performance and positions the NGI for support of evolving standards, such as VoiceXML 3.

 The NGI parses VoiceXML documents in stricter accordance with the VoiceXML and Speech Synthesis Markup Language (SSML) schemas, with GVP extensions.
 Any element or attribute that violates the schemas generates a parsing error.